-We tend to avoid making recommendations for specific diets and prefer to focus on the habits and behaviors surrounding food, but we are able to work with people who have restrictions for ethical, religious, or other reasons.
+We tend to avoid making recommendations for specific diets and prefer to focus on the habits and behaviors surrounding food.
+We are still able to work with people who have dietary restrictions for ethical, religious, or other reasons.

 Are you going to make me buy supplements?